Deborra-Lee Furness: Career

-In 1995, she starred in the title role in the television series Correlli, where she met her future husband, Hugh Jackman.
+Also in 1995, she starred in the title role in the television series Correlli, where she met her future husband, Hugh Jackman.
 From 1995 to 1996, Furness starred in television series Fire alongside Andy Anderson and Wayne Pygram.
 Furness played the role of Dolores Kennedy.

 An adoptive mother of two, Furness is known for her work assisting orphans globally and streamlining international adoptions, especially in her native Australia where she is a patron, and one of the creators, of National Adoption Awareness Week.
 She has addressed the National Press Club of Australia on the subject of adoption laws in Australia.
 Furness is a patron of the Lighthouse Foundation for displaced children and International Adoption Families for Queensland.
 She is also a World Vision ambassador and serves on the Advisory Committee for Film Aid International, working with refugees throughout the world.

 Personal life

-Furness is married to actor Hugh Jackman.
-They met on the set of Australian TV show Correlli in 1995.
-The ceremony took place on 11 April 1996 at St. John's in Toorak, Victoria, a suburb of Melbourne.
-After going through two miscarriages, she adopted two children with Jackman: a son born in 2000 and a daughter born in 2005.
+Furness met actor Hugh Jackman on the set of Australian TV show Correlli in 1995.
+Their wedding ceremony took place on 11 April 1996 at St. John's in Toorak, Victoria, a suburb of Melbourne.
+After going through two miscarriages, she adopted two children with Jackman: a boy born in 2000 and a girl born in 2005.
 A portrait of Furness and Jackman by Paul Newton was a finalist in the 2022 Archibald Prize.
+In September 2023, the couple announced their separation.
+She filed for divorce in May 2025 and it was finalised in June 2025.